MagnusHjornhede/Computer-Vision-and-Image-Processing/CaseStudy1_ImageProcessing/README.md

 ## 1) Getting Familiar with Images & Processing Tools

 ### 1.1 Loading *Barbara* three ways
-I verified consistency across loaders and dtypes:
+Start by verifing consistency across loaders and dtypes:

 - From `.mat` (MATLAB)
 - From `.png` using MATLAB Image Processing Toolbox (IPT)